 Atrial fibrillation or Afib can cause blood clots to form and lead to a much higher risk of stroke.
 Doctors often use blood thinners, such as Coumadin, to prevent strokes.
-However, blood-thinning medications can cause serious bleeding complications; and when blood thinners don’t work, open heart surgery may be recommended.
+However, blood-thinning medications can cause serious bleeding complications; and when blood thinners don’t work, open-heart surgery may be recommended.

-But there is an alternative called the LARIAT procedure.
+There is an alternative called the LARIAT procedure.
 It has proven very effective in lowering the risk of blood clots and stroke in patients with AFib who can’t take blood-thinning medications.

 With the LARIAT procedure, your doctor threads a catheter with a lasso-shaped suture to the heart.
 The suture is then used to seal off the left upper chamber.
 This keeps blood clots from leaving the chamber and causing a stroke.
 Unlike traditional surgical treatments, the LARIAT procedure is completed through small punctures in the skin, so there is a shorter recovery time and less risk of complications.